developmentseed/titiler/docs/intro.md

 ## Customized, minimal app

-TiTiler has been developed so users can build their own app using only portions they need.
-Using [`TilerFactory`s](concepts/tiler_factories.md), you can create customized applications with only the endpoints you need.
+`TiTiler` has been developed so users can build their own app using only portions they need.
+Using [`TilerFactory`s](concepts/tiler_factories.md), users can create a fully customized applications with only the endpoints you need.

 ```python
 from titiler.endpoints.factory import TilerFactory